oye-ahmad/Testing/README.md

 if that again does not work then?

 separately they are flying like manually when i give commands to each drone from its terminal it works but why not concurrently

+i think i should also try to use PYmavlink